Terra de Miranda

-Tierra(s) de Miranda (/mwl/) or Terra(s) de Miranda (/pt-PT/); lit.
-'Land(s) of Miranda'), also known as the Praino Mirandés (in Mirandese) or Planalto Mirandês (in Portuguese), both meaning Mirandese Plateau, is an Asturleonese cultural region in northeastern Portugal, centered around the city of Miranda de l Douro (Miranda do Douro) on the border with Spain, where Mirandese (rather than Portuguese) is commonly spoken.
+Tierra(s) de Miranda (/mwl/) or Terra(s) de Miranda (/pt/); lit.
+'Land(s) of Miranda'), also known as the Praino Mirandés (in Mirandese) or Planalto Mirandês (in Portuguese), both meaning Mirandese Plateau, is a cultural and historical region in northeastern Portugal, centered around the city of Miranda de l Douro (Miranda do Douro) on the border with Spain, home to the Mirandese people.

 Etymology

 The etymology of the toponym Miranda is still debated, though it is a common place name across Portugal, Spain, and their former colonial empires.
 The Latin mirandus means "worthy of admiration" (whence the given name "Miranda"), and when used in a place name seems to indicate an area at or around a vantage point, such as a watchtower or a belvedere.

 Geography

 Boundaries

-The Sabor River historically served as a geographic boundary between the Portuguese- and Leonese-speaking regions of Trás-os-Montes.
+The Sabor River historically served as a geographic boundary between the Portuguese and Leonese regions of Trás-os-Montes.

-Though it does not have any precisely agreed-upon boundaries, Tierra de Miranda, at its narrowest definition, consists of the municipality of Miranda de l Douro as well as neighboring parishes in the Bumioso (Vimioso) and Mogadouro municipalities where Mirandese dialects remain in common use.
-At its broadest, it may include most or all of the regions of Bragança District east of the Sabor River, including areas where Leonese dialects distinct from Mirandese are/were spoken (such as Deilão and Rio de Onor parishes).
-These regions were historically part of the Diocese of Astorga, and during the Reconquista were settled by speakers of Old Leonese (which eventually evolved into Mirandese and other Asturleonese dialects).
+Broadly speaking, the Tierra de Miranda comprises the area between the Sabor and Douro rivers, more specifically, the current municipalities of Miranda de l Douro and Bumioso, most of Mogadouro, and small parts of Bergáncia and Frezno de Spada a la Cinta.
+These regions were historically part of the Diocese of Astorga, and during the Reconquista were settled by people of the Kingdom of Leon, speakers of Old Leonese (which eventually evolved into Mirandese and other Asturleonese dialects).

+There are two definitions of the borders of Miranda: one which follows the historically accurate borders of the region, and another which follows the current borders of the 3 main municipalities that compose it.
+The historically accurate definition includes parts of the municipalities of Bergáncia and Frezno de Spada a la Cinta, yet, excludes parts of Mogadouro; and the “modern” definition includes parts of Mogadouro which are not historically regarded as Mirandese, but does not include any territory of municipalities besides Miranda de l Douro, Bumioso and the aforementioned Mogadouro.
+Even if the historical borders are regarded as more correct by many, for modern convenience, Miranda is regarded as the territory that encompasses the 3 main municipalities in most political contexts, such as by the Mobimiento Cultural de la Tierra de Miranda (MCTM) or the Terra de Miranda Notícias newspaper.

+The parishes that compose Miranda are the following:

+Municipality of Miranda de l Douro: